thedarkwriter/courseware-lms-content/courses/puppet_dns.md

 # Puppet DNS

+In this course, you will see how to get started managing a simple DNS  file with Puppet Enterprise.
+We'll look at:

+*   Sample resolver class code and resolver template code.
+*   A sample module that contains a class called resolver to manage a nameserver file called, /etc/resolv.conf.
+*   An example of using the Puppet Enterprise console to add the resolver class to your agent nodes.
+*   An example of how Puppet Enteprise enforces the desired state you specified in the PE console.

 ###Slide 1
 In this course, you will see how to get started managing a simple DNS nameserver file with Puppet Enterprise.